On this page:

 - Responsiveness to Māori members and whānau, hapū, Iwi initiatives.

-Nominees should be able to demonstrate these qualities in their nursing practice.
+Nominees will be able to demonstrate these qualities in their nursing practice and must be active NZNO Members.

 How to nominate a Māori nurse